The 8 Best HDR Projectors

 video play icon

-This wiki has been updated 20 times since it was first published in October of 2018.
+This wiki has been updated 24 times since it was first published in October of 2018.
 One of the most cutting-edge home entertainment developments, High Dynamic Range allows displays to present more realistic contrast than ever before.
 Local dimming makes HDR somewhat easy on LCD panels, but projectors require the most advanced technologies to produce a cinema-quality picture.
 We've ranked some excellent new and up-to-date models, which offer the best HDR support on the market.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Epson EpiqVision Ultra LS500